-BLM to conduct prescribed burns in Sublette, Lincoln Counties
+BLM to conduct prescribed fire in Sublette and Lincoln Counties

 by Bureau of Land Management

-Fire crews will implement a number of burning tactics to start and control the burns.
+Fire crews will implement a number of burning tactics to start and control the burn.
 Smoke will be visible to the public during the operations.
-For public safety, fire crews will remain on scene and monitor the burn areas afterward to ensure the fire is completely out.
-For more information, contact Mark Randall at (307) 367-5350 or visit the Pinedale Field Office located at 1625 West Pine Street in Pinedale.
+Fire crews will remain on scene and monitor the burn areas afterward to ensure safety until the fire is out.

 Prescribed fire is a beneficial management tool used to replicate natural wildfire.
 Many land management agencies conduct prescribed fire to ensure the overall improvement of land, vegetation, and wildlife.
 It can also help return the ecosystem to its natural composition and healthiest function.